ivankalashnikov89/ReactRedux/study.md

 useEffect is a hook in React that allows you to preform side effects in function components.
 There is no need for urban dictionary - basically any work outside of the component.

+-useEffect hook
+- accepts two arguments (second optional)
+- first argument - callback function
+- second argument - dependency array
+- by default runs on each render
+- callback cannot return promise (so cannot make it async)
+- it dependency array empty [] runs only on initial render